PreussLabsLLC/rsync-ntacls/README.md

 Since Samba thought about storing the NT ACLS as a security.NTACLS xattr, I tried my luck with that approach.
 At this point (Dec 2022) local copies from NT to NT work, remote copies from NT to NT via ssh work also ~~(after excluding rsync's (POSIX) 'chmod', which altered the NT ACLS)~~.
-NT to MAC has also been tested with `xattr filename` displaying the NTACLS as hexdump.
+NT to MAC has also been tested with `xattr -l filename` displaying the NTACLS as hexdump.

 The WIN32 magic is based on the ntstreams.c implementation of BackupAssist's rsync,